bbauska/zombiePolitics/README.md

-opposite, a discourse of security and a culture of fear enlisted by intellectuals, pun­ dits, and other anti-public intellectuals as all-embracing registers for mobilizing a rampant nationalism, hatred of immigrants, and a bunker politics organized around an “us-versus-them” mentality.
-When tied to the discourse of democracy, such practices seem beyond criticism, part of a center-right mentality that views such poli­ cies as natural and God-given-beyond ethical and political reproach.
+opposite, a discourse of security and a culture of fear enlisted by intellectuals, pun­ dits, and other anti-public intellectuals as all-embracing registers for mobilizing a rampant nationalism, hatred of immigrants, and a bunker politics organized around an "us-versus-them" mentality.
+When tied to the discourse of democracy, such practices seem beyond criticism, part of a center-right mentality that views such poli­ cies as natural and God-given-beyond ethical and political reproach.</p>

-As the country undermines its own democratic values, violence and anti-demo­ cratic practices become institutionalized throughout American culture, their after­ shocks barely noticed, testifying to how commonplace they have become.
-For instance, as one major report indicated recently more “than 60 percent of children were exposed to violence within the past year . . . [with] nearly half of adolescents surveyed _ . . assaulted at least once in the previous year [and] one-quarter had wit­ nessed an act of violence.”2 In just one week, the media reported on a 12-year-old student who was arrested for doodling on her desk at school.
+<p>As the country undermines its own democratic values, violence and anti-demo­
+cratic practices become institutionalized throughout American culture, their after­ shocks barely noticed, testifying to how commonplace they have become.
+For instance, as one major report indicated recently more "than 60 percent of children were exposed to violence within the past year . . . [with] nearly half of adolescents surveyed _ . . assaulted at least once in the previous year [and] one-quarter had wit­ nessed an act of violence."2 In just one week, the media reported on a 12-year-old student who was arrested for doodling on her desk at school.
 Her teacher thought it was a criminal act and called the New York City police who promptly handcuffed her and took her to the local police station.3 In Montgomery, Maryland, a 13-year­